 He is married to Fiona, and is proud father of Ryan (Counsellor and Psychotherapy) and Rhianna (Midwife)

-Chris is a Chartered Forester and an independent forestry consultant with 35 years of experience in UK forestry, most of which has been spent in Scotland and the past 18 years in Moray.
-Having brought up their family in Forres from 1999, Chris and wife Jenny relocated to Rafford in 2016.
+Chris is a Chartered Forrester with 35 years of experience in UK forestry and has practiced as an independent forestry consultant for the past 23 years, most of which time has been spent in Moray.
+Having brought up his family in Forres from 1999, Chris and his wife Jenny relocated to Rafford in 2016.

-Chris has been widely involved, both professionally and as a volunteer, in local business, community and church activities.
-He was a founder member and later Chair of the Forres Community Woodlands Trust and more recently became Vice Chair of the Finderne Community Council when it was “re-instituted” in 2016.
+Over the years Chris has been widely involved, both professionally and as a volunteer, in local business and community activities.
+He was a founding member and later Chair of the Forres Community Woodlands Trust for some 12 years, became Vice Chair of the Finderne Community Council when it was re-instituted in 2016 and was involved in the initiation and subsequent incorporation of the FDT in 2018.
+Chris took up the role of FDT Chair in November 2018.

 Peter was a partner in an international law firm in London before retiring to Rafford in 2011 to improve his Spey-casting.

-He has helped run Piping at Forres since its first year and has given wide-ranging advice and guidance to a variety of local charitable and Third Sector groups.
+He helped run Piping at Forres from its first year and has given wide-ranging advice and guidance to a variety of local charitable and Third Sector groups.

 He is Chair of the Chartered Insurance Institute’s Disciplinary Committee, and an Elder, Treasurer and Sunday School leader at Rafford Church.

 He is married to Joanna, and proud father of Helen and Mark, (Royal Naval Officer and Research Biochemist respectively).